-Whether a student is writing a term paper, designing graphics or creating a mobile app, their permissions and access need to be both consistent and secure regardless of which Mac or lab they choose on a particular day.
+Whether a student is writing a paper, designing graphics or creating a mobile app, their permissions and access need to be both consistent and secure regardless of which Mac or lab they choose on a particular day.

-While labs provide students with a straightforward user experience, they can present a significant technical challenge for IT and their staff.
+While labs provide students with a straightforward user experience, they can present a significant technical challenge for IT.

-With limited budgets that are often segmented by department, today's university IT tend to rely on traditional imaging practices to:
+With limited budgets, today's educational IT tend to rely on traditional imaging practices to: